Let’s face it. Writing school-based OT evaluation Reports in today’s public education climate can be hard, hard, hard….

 1. First thing is first

 Start at the beginning.
-Getting a strong Developmental History/Background for the student is essential to understanding the student’s suspected areas of need.
+Getting a strong developmental history and background for the student is essential to understanding the student’s suspected areas of need.
 As OTs, we call this an Occupational Profile.
-I have often found IEP teams and parents requesting OT, PT, or other services are not entirely certain of why it is they are requesting the assessment.
-Getting a comprehensive background can help you build the student’s occupational profile.
-I include the following in this part of my assessment:
+I have often found IEP teams and parents requesting OT, PT, or other services are not entirely certain of why it is they are requesting the evaluation.
+In developing my occupational profile, I make sure to include:

 A) Student Interview- what are the student’s interests?
 Do they enjoy school?
 Why or why not?
 What are the student’s favorite classes?
 Why?
 What are their least favorite?
 Do they have friends?

 B) Priorities from the perspective of both the parents and the classroom teacher(s).
-You may also want to check in with other service providers
+You may also want to check in with other service providers.

 C) Review both previous educational and medical assessments if available, including psycho-educational, occupational therapy, speech therapy, etc.